mssen/c25k-timer/README.md

 ## Features

-- Visual guid for remaining time and current interval
-- Ding to signify interval change
-- Uses local storage to track progress
+- Nothing, unless you like a timer that'll never stop

 ## TODO

+- [ ] Visual guid for remaining time and current interval
+- [ ] Ding to signify interval change
+- [ ] Uses local storage to track progress
 - [ ] Robo voice for run/walk